 - Avoid using very hot water when bathing and washing one’s face and hands as this can dry out the skin.

-- Use a soft washcloth for bathing and showering, rather than loofahs or products that are abrasive.
+- Use a soft washcloth for bathing and showering instead of loofahs or products that are abrasive.

 - Increase your loved one’s consumption of water and other fluids to keep their skin hydrated.